iffy/crapc/README.md

 - Composition is used instead of inheritance.
 (So your code doesn't have to import and use RPC-specific stuff all over).

 - Only JSON-RPC version 2 is supported.
+Supporting prior versions is not expected.

-- Batch operations are not supported.
+- Batch operations are not yet supported.

+- Notifications are not yet supported.

 - [txJSON-RPC](https://github.com/oubiwann/txjsonrpc) - I wrote this thinking
   txJSON-RPC didn't support v2.0, but apparently it does ... perhaps the good